Internal Links

 However, my Mobberley DNA does have a few quirks.

-I have two completely different eyes, one with almost bionic vision and
+As mentioned earlier, I have two completely different eyes, one with excellent vision and

-the other very poor (mainly astigmatism) thus I have very poor stereo vision.
+the other very poor (mainly astigmatism and long-sightedness).
+Thus I have very poor stereo vision.

 This seems to have been passed down from my great-grandmother Hannah Mobberley (maiden name Massey).
 When I was